MicrosoftDocs/quantum-docs-pr/articles/quantum-QR-Expressions.md

 An array literal is a sequence of one or more element expressions, separated by semi-colons, enclosed by `[` and `]`.
-All of the elements must have the same type.
+All elements must be compatible with the same type.
-If the element type is an operation type, all of the operation elements must have the same signature and allowed functors;
+If the common element type is an operation or function type, all of the elements must have the same signature and - in case of operations - the same supported functors.
-if the element type is a function type, then all of the function elements must have the same signature.

 Empty array literals, `[]`, are not allowed.
+Instead using `new ★[0]`, where `★` is as placeholder for a suitable type, allows to create the desired array of length zero.

 Given two arrays of the same type, the binary `+` operator may be used to form a new array that is the concatenation of the two arrays.